-- 1. If you have PDF attachments, name the PDF file name per IRS naming convention and without special characters, multiple spaces, and symbols. - 2.
-If you are uploading a Third Party XML, name the XML file name without special characters, spaces, and symbols.
+- 1. If a return will be e-filed, enable e-file very early in the return preparation process. - 2.
+If you have PDF attachments, , name the PDF file name per IRS naming convention, without special characters, without multiple spaces, and without symbols. - 3.
+If you are uploading a Third Party XML, name the XML file name without special characters, without spaces, and without symbols. - 4.
+As you are working on the return, frequently create the validation file at any return level.
+Review and correct e-file diagnostics and XML validation errors during the return preparation process.